 Mindfulness and The Heart-Brain Axis

 Let us start with biology and explain how intimately connected the neurologic and cardiovascular systems are.
-Although they develop from different tissues in the embryo (the ectoderm, as does the skin and dentition, for the nervous system; the mesoderm for the cardiovascular system), they developed alongside one another.
-The main way both systems connect are via the autonomic nervous system, which includes the parasympathetic and sympathetic outflow tracts.
+Although they develop from different tissues in the embryo (the ectoderm, as does the skin and dentition, the nervous system, the mesoderm for the cardiovascular system), they developed alongside one another.
+Both systems connect via the autonomic nervous system, which includes the parasympathetic and sympathetic outflow tracts.
 This concept has been described as the heart-brain axis.

-Beginning in utero, the autonomic nervous system (ANS) begins to be shaped, influenced by factors in the development of the embryo, such as maternal health, stress, and nutrition.
-These may even be determinants on how this system develops through childhood and the foundation of neuropsychiatric disorders (Mulkey, 2018).
+In utero, the autonomic nervous system (ANS) begins to be shaped, influenced by factors in the development of the embryo, such as maternal health, stress, and nutrition.
+These may even be determinants of how this system develops through childhood and the foundation of neuropsychiatric disorders (Mulkey, 2018).

-Fear triggers a physiologic response of fight or flight, which includes dilated pupils, bronchodilation (opening of airways), and increases in blood pressure and heart rate.
+Fear triggers a physiologic response of fight or flight, including dilated pupils, bronchodilation (opening of airways), and increases in blood pressure and heart rate.

-The parasympathetic branch of the ANS is primarily mediated by the vagus nerve; the limbic centers are the dorsal motor nucleus of the vagus (DMV) and the nucleus ambiguous (NA).
+The vagus nerve primarily mediates the parasympathetic branch of the ANS; the limbic centers are the dorsal motor nucleus of the vagus (DMV) and the nucleus ambiguous (NA).

 Mindfulness vs. Mindlessness